CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 **2- Upload the public key to SD Connect**.

-* You can easely upload the public key to SD Connect via drag and drop.
+* You can easily upload the public key to SD Connect via drag and drop.
 You will be **redirected to a new window displaying the default encryption options**.

 * Next, you can specify the bucket's name to which the public encryption key should be uploaded.
 If you don't fill in a specific term, the user interface will automatically create a bucket named with a 13 digit number (based on creation time).